clirdlf/dlie_knowledge_graph/docs/src/posts/02_building_blocks.md

 | climate resilience    | `ECO_CONCEPT` |
 | Laudato Si’           | `DOCUMENT`  |

-Our system uses **Natural Language Processing (NLP)** tools to automatically recognize these entities in many languages — with models trained on large text collections.
+Our system uses **Natural Language Processing (NLP)** tools to automatically recognize these entities in many languages, with models trained on large text collections.

 Later, we’ll even **fine-tune our own models** to be more accurate for ecological language.